DominikHorn/custom-oh-my-zsh/README.md

 # Purpose of this project
-This repository contains custom theme(s)/functions etc written by me for [oh my zsh](https://github.com/ohmyzsh/).
-See their website and guides for more in depth explanations
+This repository contains custom theme(s)/functions etc written by me for using [oh my zsh](https://github.com/ohmyzsh/) on *My local machines*.
+No guarantees that these configurations work for anyone else, but they may provide a great starting point if you're looking for customization options.

 # Installation
 This section details how to install the (various) customizations found in this repo.
 Make sure to have zsh installed before running any scripts.